olawuwo-abideen/movie/README.md

 # Movie

-Backend to Movie Rental application that allows book enthusiasts to browse, search for, purchase, and manage their books collections, bookstore can add books, track booksales and create account for their employees.
-This application aims to provide an extensive libraryof books and seamless e-commerce features.
+Backend to Movie Rental application that allows movie enthusiasts to browse, search for, rent,and manage their movie collections, admin can add and delete movies, customer can sigup and order for video rentage,  delivery user can create account and deliver movie to customer.

 ## Built With: